 In order not to fail, it is necessary to have a clear vision of what you want to achieve with learning analytics, a vision that closely aligns with institutional priorities.

-Rebecca Ferguson is a senior lecturer in the Institute of Educational Technology (IET) at The Open University in the UK, and a senior fellow of the Higher Education Academy.
+Rebecca Ferguson is a professor in the Institute of Educational Technology (IET) at The Open University in the UK, and a senior fellow of the Higher Education Academy.
 Her primary research interests are educational futures and how people learn together online.
 She supervises doctoral students in both these areas.

 Rebecca is an executive member of the Society for Learning Analytics Research and a leading member of the international learning analytics community.
 Her work has been influential in shaping the field, supporting implementation across Europe, and promoting a focus on social learning analytics.
 She has been invited to lead events in this area on five continents, including several associated with her work as principal investigator on the European Learning Analytics Community Exchange (LACE) and on LAEP, a project that helped European policymakers to set out an agenda for high-quality and stimulating ways of learning and teaching through the use of learning analytics.